Poison (Final Fight): Gameplay

 In the original Final Fight, Poison and Roxy both utilized standing and acrobatic flip-kicks to attack the player.
 As one of the fighters in Final Fight Revenge, her moveset was expanded heavily, and she was armed with a whip.
 The whip is used primarily in her Cat Claw and Thunder Whip attacks (which are comparable to Shoryuken/Shinryūken styled attacks, respectively), and can be used to steal a weapon from the opponent.
 Additionally, her handcuffs can be thrown as a horizontal projectile move to immobilize the opponent for a short time.

 One particular Final Fight Revenge attack, Poison Kiss, has her blow a large heart-shaped kiss at the opponent that travels in a sine wave path.
 If it connects, a quick peep show of Poison in several erotic poses is displayed, and afterwards the opponent is shown stunned with hearts dancing over their head.
 Defeating an opponent with this attack results in Poison doing a pole dance for her win pose, with her whip serving as the pole.
 Though not playable in the beta test of Capcom Fighting All-Stars, promotional material released by Capcom for the title show that this move would have been retained for her gameplay.
 However, in Ultra Street Fighter IV, her Poison Kiss follows up with several slaps and a groin kick when it hits the opponent, similar to her Cross Art move from Street Fighter X Tekken.

 As for the Street Fighter series, starting from Street Fighter X Tekken, Poison has a unique moveset of her own that mixes agile pro wrestling techniques and her own streetfighting abilities.
 Poison's standard throws include a multi-hitting slap and a Frankensteiner, Aeolus Edge and Kissed By a Goddess which are the names of her Fireball and Shoryuken-like moves, and Whip of Love which is a multi-hitting whip attack and is done in a similar fashion to Fei Long's Rekkas.
 Her famous flip kick from the original Final Fight games appears as a special called Love Me Tender.
 After the flipping axe-kick, Poison can follow this move up with a reverse Frankensteiner (Poison-Rana).
 In addition, Poison's Super Art is called Love Storm, and starts with her charging a large version of Aeolus Edge.
 Once it hits, she flips into the air and lands with a hard hitting axe kick that stuns the opponent in a prone position.
 Afterwards, she repeatedly smacks the opponent with her horsewhip and delivers a final blow that knocks them into the air.
 Poison also retained her signature backflip from the original game.
+For Street Fighter V, her gameplay was changed to emphasize a long-range moveset, with a key focus being to set her apart from similar characters in the game by incorporating her whip into combos and standing attacks.